Etrix-c/SetsunaBB/readme.md

 # SetsunaBB

+## Help/Install

+No install file or database dump is provided at this time as with all the modifications we have done, a lot of SetsunaBB code bass is missing in this repo.

 ## About

-SetsunaBB is a fork of FluxBB.
+SetsunaBB is a fork of FluxBB with are with our modifications.
-SetsunaBB is a lightweight forum software for people who just needs a simple message board.
+SetsunaBB uses the patched FluxBB code from https://github.com/MioVisman/FluxBB_by_Visman SetsunaBB is a lightweight forum software for people who just needs a simple message board.

 ## Requirements